languitar/qmk_firmware/keyboard/ergodox_ez/keymaps/languitar/README.md

 # languitar layout

 A modification of the default layout.
-The following things have changed
+The following things have changed:

-* Modifier keys closer to a usual keyboard so that you still are able to type on those
+* Modifier keys closer to a usual keyboard so that you still are able to type on those.
-* No fancy toggling for modifier keys as I couldn't get used to the delay
+* No fancy toggling for modifier keys as I couldn't get used to the delay.
 * Less fancy combination modifier keys.
 I never used them.
 * vim-like arrow keys on the right hand and in the media layer at the usual `hjkl` location.
-* Consistent layer switching on the pinkies so that all layers are easily accessible and usable during normal typing
+* Consistent layer switching on the pinkies so that all layers are easily accessible and usable during normal typing.
-* Some rearranging on the number block to be more consistent with usual keyboards
+* Some rearranging on the number block to be more consistent with usual keyboards.
-* A smiley and umlauts (German) layer based on Linux compose capability
+* A smiley and umlauts (German) layer based on Linux compose capability.
+It assumes an English keyboard layout being configured on the system.
+* Some special-purpose keys to handle my tiling window manager setup.

 ## Layer 0: Default